xyzshantaram/campfire/README.md

 // A button that keeps track of how many times it's been clicked let count = 0;
 const btn = cf.nu("button#id.class1.class2", {
-  innerHTML: "I have not been clicked.",
+  contents: "I have not been clicked.", // escaped by default
-  attrs: {
-    // DOM attributes
+  attrs: { // DOM attributes
     "data-an-attribute": 42,
   },
-  on: {
-    // event handlers, assigned using addEventListener
+  on: { // event handlers, assigned using addEventListener
     "click": function (e) {
       this.innerHTML = `I have been clicked ${++count} times.`;
     },
   },
-  style: {
-    // Uses property names as specified in CSSStyleDeclaration.
+  style: { // Uses property names as specified in CSSStyleDeclaration.
     background: "#007cdf",
     borderRadius: "0.25em",
     margin: "0.5rem",